Bubble Boys! Inside Man Utd's bizarre preparations for Europa League semi-final with Sevilla | Goal.com

 However, this is all very different.
 Under UEFA guidelines, United's players are only allowed out of their four-star hotel once a day.

-It is a bizarre way for the squad to be preparing for its third semi-final of the season but Solskjaer said his troops have been coping well.
+It is a bizarre way for the squad to be preparing for their third semi-final of the season but Solskjaer said his troops have been coping well.

 "They like each other’s company; they have fun in-between the sessions,” the United manager told MUTV.